Jeans: H&M kids sz 11/12

 I picked up the Mini Ivybrdige in sz 12Y/152cm (my height exactly!) for $475.
 In comparison, the adult Ivybridge sells for $995.
 This one fit the best out of the three.
 Continue reading for my review...

-Material: the trench material (53% cotton, 37% poly) is much more in line with what I am looking for (unlike the Nordstroms coat) but it was still a little off.
+Material: the trench material (53% cotton, 37% poly) is much more in line with what I am looking for but it was still a little off.
 The material didn't seem like it was treated with any water-resistant coating, and it looked like spills or stains could easily seep in and settle.
 It also seemed wrinkle-prone.

-Cut/style: Aside from having no defined waist, this cut is pretty much exactly what I want.
-Very classic look, nicely-proportioned collar & lapel, gun flap (in the kids coat descriptions, they call this a "fun flap"...lol!), and buckle detailing.
+Cut/style: Aside from having no defined waist, the detailing on this trench was what I was looking for.
+Classic design, nicely-proportioned collar & lapel, gun flap (in the kids coat descriptions, they call this a "fun flap"...lol!), and buckle detailing.